hkbakke/sshca/README.md

 See [sshca.yaml.example](src/sshca.yaml.example)

 # Usage
-Create a CA key to use for signing if you don't have one from before
+Create a CA key to use for signing if you don't have one from before.
+Ensure you use a strong password for these.

-    ssh-keygen -t ed25519 -f /etc/sshca/ca
+    ssh-keygen -t ed25519 -f /etc/sshca/ca -C "SSH User CA" ssh-keygen -t ed25519 -f /etc/sshca/host_ca -C "SSH Host CA"

 In general this is the signing command format.
 The public key is not needed if the profile has key generation configured.